autogluon/autogluon/docs/tutorials/text_prediction/multimodal_text.md

 !python3 -m pip install openpyxl
 ```

-## Book Price Prediction
+## Book Price Prediction Data

-To demonstrate the usage, we are going to use the book price prediction dataset used in the [MachineHack Salary Prediction Hackathon](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview),
-which attempts to predict the price of the book given the other features like the author of the book, the abstract, the rating of the book and other features.
+For demonstration, we use the book price prediction dataset from the [MachineHack Salary Prediction Hackathon](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview).
+Our goal is to predict a book's price given various features like its author, the abstract, the book's rating, etc.

 ```{.python .input}
 !mkdir -p price_of_books